ZFLOC-Technologies/react-native-smooth-pincode-input/README.md

 # React Native Smooth Pincode Input

-A cross-platform, smooth, lightweight, customizable PIN code input component for React Native.
+A cross-platform, smooth, lightweight, customizable PIN code input component for React Native (forked from xamous/react-native-smooth-pincode-input - not maintained).

 Most PIN code inputs components implemented by combining several TextInputs.
 They works, however, not good enough.
 When user types fast, or system sluggish, characters may lost when component switching focus between TextInputs.
 User need to type over and over again to get a correct input, gave a frustrated user experience.